-Dr. Baker is a Clinical Instructor in the Division of Immunology and Rheumatology at Stanford University with a focus on patient care, bench research, and clinical trials.
+Dr. Baker is a Clinical Assistant Professor in the Division of Immunology and Rheumatology at Stanford University with a focus on patient care, bench research, and clinical trials.
 He studied at Harvard Medical School and trained in Internal Medicine at the Massachusetts General Hospital.
-He subsequently came to Stanford for his fellowship in Rheumatology, and before becoming Clinical Instructor, spent a year as a Postdoctoral Fellow in the laboratory of Dr. William Robinson.
-He continues to work with Dr. Robinson conducting basic research related to characterizing novel autoantibodies in ANCA-vasculitis and investigating the immune profile of patients with IgG4-related disease.
-Under the mentorship of Dr. Mark Genovese, he has authored several investigator-initiated clinical trials with a focus on systemic lupus erythematosus, sarcoidosis, Sjogren's syndrome, and IgG4-related disease.
-He also serves as the Co-Director of the Stanford Multidisciplinary Sarcoidosis Program.
+He subsequently came to Stanford for his fellowship in Rheumatology, and spent several years in the laboratory of Dr. William Robinson conducting basic research related to characterizing novel autoantibodies in ANCA-vasculitis and investigating the immune profile of patients with IgG4-related disease.
+Under the mentorship of Dr. Mark Genovese, he has authored several investigator-initiated clinical trials with a focus on sarcoidosis, Sjogren's syndrome, and IgG4-related disease.
+He serves as one of the founders and Co-Directors of the Stanford Multidisciplinary Sarcoidosis Program.

 - IgG4-related disease